bxparks/AceTime/USER_GUIDE.md

 * `BasicZoneProcessor`
     * Supports 1-minute resolution for AT and UNTIL fields.
     * Supports only a 15-minute resolution for the STDOFF and DST offset fields.
-    * Sufficient to support the vast majority of timezones since 2000.
+    * Sufficient to support large number of timezones since the year 2000.
 * `ExtendedZoneProcessor`
     * Has a 1-minute resolution for AT, UNTIL and STDOFF fields.
     * Supports only a 15-minute resolution for DST field.